 Therefore, it’s crucial to understand that stETH is independent of ETH.

 What Made stETH Deviate from Ethereum?

-The cryptocurrency market evaporated as people preferred liquid assets to illiquid ones as the crypto market collapsed and LUNA/UST crashed.
+The market of Crypto Currency App In India evaporated as people preferred liquid assets to illiquid ones as the crypto market collapsed and the Most Trusted Cryptocurrency Exchange In India, LUNA/UST crashed.
 As a result, the liquid ETH in Curve Finance’s stETH:ETH pool was drawn down by more than 80%.
 The selling pressure on stETH increases due to the market dump of stETH by whales like Celsius Network and 3AC to meet margin requirements.
 Like a zero-coupon bond for ETH, stETH functions.
 Staking profits mean that 1 ETH today is worth more than 1 ETH in 2023.
 It resembles an IOU supported by $ETH more.

 Trading at a discount makes sense because stETH is basically illiquid ETH.
 You are essentially exchanging your ETH for stETH and incentives in the form of yield when you purchase stETH.
 Demand-wise, StETH is typically used as security to borrow more StETH, effectively hedging your position.
 It’s crucial to understand that stETH and UST are different.
 After the Merge, stETH will be redeemable 1:1 for ETH in the bank (Lido).
 On the other hand, UST can be exchanged for LUNA, however if LUNA is not in demand, UST decreases to 0.

 All of this seems fine, however there is a problem when stETH is used as collateral in a market where asset prices are falling.
 What occurs if illiquid assets are used as collateral?